ebiggio/pynvaders/README.md

 A simple space invaders clone written in Python using Pygame.

-Made from the Python Crash Course book.
+Made from the "Python Crash Course" (2nd edition) book.